jjobes/SlideDateTimePicker/README.md

     .show();
 ```

-Note that the `Date` object that you pass in to `.initialDate()` should contain both the date and time that you wish to initially display.
+Note that the `Date` object that you pass in to `.setInitialDate()` should contain both the date and time that you wish to initially display.

 **To set the minimum date to display:**